mtulio/mtulio.labs/docs/playbooks/openshift/ocp-aws-cco-run-instance.md

 ## FAQ

-### What happens when there is missing RunInstance permissions
+### What happens when there are missing RunInstance permissions

-A) What happens when the IAM Role policiy has no ec2:RunInstance permission on the inline policy created by CCO?
+A) What happens when the IAM Role policy has no ec2:RunInstance permission on the inline policy created by CCO?

 **Steps to reproduce:**

-- Remove ec2:RunInstnace from inline policy for IAM Role XX
+- Remove ec2:RunInstnace from an inline policy for IAM Role `$CLUSTER_NAME-openshift-machine-api-aws-cloud-credentials`
 - Run the `aws ec2 run-instance (...)`

 **Expected results:**